 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a music manager is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a music manager or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 According to the 'Artist Management Resource', there are several ways to go about getting educated, including:

 • School - several universities and colleges have music business management programs that may be of interest to those that have the money, time and geographical access.
 Search online for information on which institutions offer music business management programs or courses you can take either on campus or via online learning.

 • Books / Self-study – if you don’t have the access to funding for college or university, another option is to purchase some of the various books available on the topic of how to become a music manager and/or studying much of the material available online in the form of blogs, articles, forum postings, newsletters, etc. You can also attend music business conferences and/or seminars in order to get valuable information from the various panelists and establish connections with attendees and sponsors.